AppertaFoundation/oe_installer/README.md

 physical server, and it is intended for non-development, and that your home directory is /home/me (you can modify accordingly).

-1. Install Ubuntu 14.04 LTS.
+1. Install Ubuntu 18.04 LTS.
 Minimal installation, no software packages (except ssh server) (You are expected to know the root password and the username/password for your server).
 2. Log on as your normal user (presumed to be 'ubuntu' for this guide - amend as required)
 3. Run: `sudo apt install git`
-4. Change to your home directory.
-Run: `cd ~``
+5. Clone the openeyes repository to /var/www/openeyes.
+Run: `cd /var/www && git clone https://github.com/openeyes/oe_installer.git`
-5. Clone the oe_installer repository to your home directory.
-Run: `git clone https://github.com/openeyes/oe_installer.git`
+6. Run `export OE_MODE="LIVE"`
-6. Run: `sudo oe_installer/install/install-system.sh`
+7. Run: `/var/www/openeyes/protected/scripts/install-system.sh`
-7. Run: `oe_installer/install/install-oe.sh --live`
+8. Run: `/var/www/openeyes/protected/scripts/install-oe.sh`

 At this point you have a working server running on localhost (or your assigned IP address).
 You may wish to edit `/etc/apache2/sites-available/000-default.conf` and set the ServerName directive to your chosen domain name (apache configuration knowledge required).